Deploying a Server for Bioinformatics Research

 These commands add <env_name> environment as a kernel with name <kernel_name>.
 If your Python is 3.11, you may need to modify the last command:

-python -Xfrozen_modules=off -m ipykernel install --name bio
+python -Xfrozen_modules=off -m ipykernel install --name <kernel_name>

 To delete a kernel: